ivansansao/Bocha/README.md

 Javascript 2d elastic collision

-To run?
-It is not necessary a server, just clone and run index.html on your computer.
+To run? just clone on your pc, run the server (take a look below) and run index.html.

 Each ball has
 - Mass